Rustin (film): Critical response

-Other critics were more lukewarm towards the film, in particular for its screenplay and direction.
-Bilge Ebiri from Vulture observed that the script was laden with "ham-handed stage-setting with lines" that equated to "classroom-exercise level writing", leading to a film that was "filled with all the clichés of the genre."
-He also elaborates that the film's "predictable plot points" and the "pro forma" nature of Rustin's "personal affairs" in conjunction with Wolfe's "methodical direction" led to "visual inertia".
-RogerEbert.coms Robert Daniels similarly agreed that the film suffocated Domingo and suppressed his potential, noting that he "ultimately clings to these emotional crescendos, gripping for dear life to a film that rarely, if ever, rises to his level."
-In his review, Michael O'Sullivan of The Washington Post found the film's "perfunctory plot" to be "as montage-y and as superficial as the film’s opening reenactments" and criticized the lack of character development across the supporting cast, noting "none of them stands out as a three-dimensional character".
+Other critics were more lukewarm, especially about the screenplay and direction.
+Bilge Ebiri of Vulture wrote that the script was laden with "ham-handed stage-setting with lines" of "classroom-exercise level writing", leading to a film "filled with all the clichés of the genre".
+He also said the film's "predictable plot points" and the "pro forma" nature of Rustin's "personal affairs" in conjunction with Wolfe's "methodical direction" led to "visual inertia".
+RogerEbert.coms Robert Daniels agreed that the film suppressed Domingo's potential, writing that he "ultimately clings to these emotional crescendos, gripping for dear life to a film that rarely, if ever, rises to his level".
+Michael O'Sullivan of The Washington Post found the film's "perfunctory plot" to be "as montage-y and as superficial as the film’s opening reenactments" and criticized the lack of character development across the supporting cast, writing, "none of them stands out as a three-dimensional character".

-Specific criticism was further directed towards the film's approach of Rustin's sexuality as a narrative.
-Dustin Guastela of Jacobin criticized the film for caricaturing Rustin's political views: "Rustin claims the civil rights hero has been forgotten because of his sexuality.
+The film's approach to Rustin's sexuality was also criticized.
+Dustin Guastela of Jacobin wrote that the film caricatured Rustin's political views: "Rustin claims the civil rights hero has been forgotten because of his sexuality.
 But it was his fiery and provocative class politics that makes him both controversial and prophetic today."
-He argues that the film's lack of development in the relationship between Rustin and Tom Kahn "weaponized" Rustin's sexuality as a means to obscure that Rustin's "historical neglect" was also due, in part, to his political views, which were "no less a reason for his official erasure from canonical civil rights history."
-In his review for IndieWire, David Ehrlich also lamented the film's handling of Rustin's sexuality and stated that "Rustin is diminished by the forced momentum of its plotting, by how inelegantly the script incorporates the social dynamics of Rustin’s homosexuality (the love triangle that develops between Rustin, fellow activist Tom Kahn, and a composite character played by Johnny Ramey stops the movie dead in its tracks every time it comes up)."
+He added that the film's failure to develop the relationship between Rustin and Tom Kahn "weaponized" Rustin's sexuality as a means to obscure that Rustin's "historical neglect" was also due in part to his political views, which were "no less a reason for his official erasure from canonical civil rights history."
+In his review for IndieWire, David Ehrlich also lamented the film's handling of Rustin's sexuality, writing, "Rustin is diminished by the forced momentum of its plotting, by how inelegantly the script incorporates the social dynamics of Rustin’s homosexuality (the love triangle that develops between Rustin, fellow activist Tom Kahn, and a composite character played by Johnny Ramey stops the movie dead in its tracks every time it comes up)."